prof-rossetti/georgetown-opim-243-201901/exercises/deploy-script-production.md

 heroku apps:list
 ```

-If you created the application server from the command-line within your project repository, this process might have already automatically associated the repository with that server.
+If you created the application server from the command-line within your project repository, this process might have already automatically associated the repository with that server's remote address.
 Check to see whether you see a remote address called "heroku":

 ```sh
 git remote -v
 ```

-If you don't see the remote address called "heroku", manually associate the repo with the application server:
+If you don't already see the remote address called "heroku", manually create this association now:

 ```sh
 heroku git:remote -a notification-app-123